 Results from the additional custirsen and apatorsen trials may be released at a date that is beyond the period for which we currently project we have available cash resources.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
-If we were to conduct development activities with respect to our other product candidates beyond those development activities described above, including activities with respect to OGX-225, or if the clinical trials cost more than we anticipate, we would require additional funding to support such operations.
-If we need to extend our cash availability or to conduct any such currently unplanned development activities, we would seek such necessary funding through the licensing or sale of certain of our product candidates, by executing a partnership or collaboration agreement, or through private or public offerings of our equity or debt, including the sale of common stock pursuant to the Sales Agreement for our at-the market offering.
+If we were to continue ENSPIRIT beyond the second futility analysis, conduct development activities with respect to our other product candidates beyond those development activities described above, including activities with respect to OGX-225, if the clinical trials cost more than we anticipate, or if custirsen is successful in a phase 3 trial with no partnership, we would require additional funding to support such operations.
+If we need to extend our cash availability or to conduct any such currently unplanned development activities, we would seek such necessary funding through the licensing or sale of certain of our product candidates, by executing a partnership or collaboration agreement, or through private or public offerings of our equity or debt, including the sale of common stock pursuant to an at-the market offering.
 However, we can provide no assurance that such funding would be available to us on favorable terms, or at all.